keyboard_arrow_up

 Standards and Specifications for Leak Detectors

-If your leak detection system (LDS) is intended for use with a petroleum or natural gas pipeline, it’s essential to ensure compliance with API (American Petroleum Institute) Recommended Practice 1175.
+If your leak detection system (LDS) is intended for use with a petroleum or natural gas pipeline, it is wise to ensure compliance with API (American Petroleum Institute) Recommended Practice 1175.
 This standard provides pipeline operators with a risk-based framework for managing LDS programs.
 It emphasizes the importance of fostering a strong leak detection culture, developing an effective detection strategy, selecting the most appropriate system for the application, and monitoring overall program performance.
-It also outlines detailed procedures and training protocols for Control Center operations, clearly defining the responsibilities of Control Center personnel.
+It also outlines procedures and training protocols for Control Center operations, clearly defining the responsibilities of Control Center personnel.
 Additionally, API RP 1175 offers guidance on proper testing for both equipment and alarms.
-Following these guidelines not only strengthens your LDS program but also helps meet federal requirements set by agencies such as the Department of Transportation (DOT) for pipeline systems.
+Following these guidelines helps strengthen an LDS program and supports alignment with federal requirements that can apply to pipeline systems.

 API RP 1155 lays out the core performance expectations for LDS systems: